boblemaire/IoTaWatt/Docs/integrators.rst

 From here, the process is identical to adding any other output.
-For a refresher, see `Adding a new Output <outputs.html>`_ Integrations must be uniquely named using alpha-numeric characters and the underscore (_) character.
+For a refresher, see `Adding a new Output <outputs.html>`_ Integrations must be uniquely named using alphanumeric characters and the underscore (_) character.

 The Script that is specified will be integrated to sum the positive and negative components.